2004 Birmingham Hodge Hill by-election: Aftermath

+Some senior Labour strategists saw the election, as well as the one in Leicester South that took place the same day, as among the worst by-election results ever for Labour.
+They pointed out that the Lib Dems would very likely have won in Birmingham Hodge Hill were it not for the Respect Party, who secured some of the anti-Iraq War vote.
+Charles Kennedy agreed, pinpointing anger about the war as a critical factor in his party's success.
+He said, "The story of the night is of two-party politics in the cities - the Liberal Democrats versus Labour."

 The Independent's Editorial on 17 July stated: "If the prime minister had hoped for 'closure' on Iraq following the Butler Committee report, the voters of Birmingham and Leicester have told him in no uncertain terms that he won't get it.
 Of course Iraq and the failure to find WMDs are not the only reasons for the anti-Blair vote so dramatically demonstrated in these two by-elections.
 The state of public services and local concerns also played a part.
 Nor should anything detract from the achievement of the Liberal Democrats...The Lib Dem leader, Charles Kennedy, had every right to declare as the results came in that this was 'no flash in the pan' ...
 The fact is that, in these two votes, as in other recent results, the Lib Dems have shown that they can unseat a ruling Labour majority as much as a Tory one."

 The Daily Mirror's Editorial stated: "It isn't often that defeat can leave you smiling, but Tony Blair must have been grinning all over his face [on Friday].
 The night before Labour had lost one safe seat to the Lib Dems and only clung on to another by a few hundred votes.
 Yet what could have been a by-election disaster was not.
 For it was a catastrophe for [Conservative Party leader] Michael Howard.
 The Tories crawled in a poor third in both elections ...
 The voters of Leicester South and Birmingham Hodge Hill confirmed what the polls are saying - the British people have had enough of the Tories."